-So you’ve decided you’re ready to adopt a new puppy or dog… you’ve been searching Petfinder.com or getting ready to head over to your local human society to find the cutest looking puppy you can find.
+So you’ve decided you’re ready to adopt a new puppy or dog… you’ve been searching Petfinder.com or getting ready to head over to your local humane society to find the cutest looking puppy you can find.
 Adopting a dog should never be an impulse decision.
 Walking into a pet store or human society on a whim is never a good idea.
-You’ll look into those puppy eyes and fall in love without considering that specific dogs needs.
+You’ll look into those puppy eyes and fall in love without considering that specific dog’s needs.
 Please do your research and make sure you are prepared to become a dog owner.
 There is so much more to adopting a dog than simply loving him.

 For the most part, we have always owned Labrador Retrievers or mixes of.
 So when we decided it was time for my daughter to have her own dog, and she really wanted a German Shepherd, I had to explain to her that a GSD is not a beginner dog.
 Certain dog breeds require much more knowledge and commitment than other dog breeds.
 And even though we are experienced dog owners, I didn’t feel a German Shepherd was a good choice for us at this time.
 This is really what prompted us to start fostering dogs.
-Not only did I want to learn more about the different dog breeds, but I really needed my 9 year old daughter to understand the differences in dog personalities.
+Not only did I want to learn more about the different dog breeds, but I really needed my 9-year-old daughter to understand the differences in dog personalities.

 Really think hard about this question, why do you want a dog?
 Do you just want a companion to hang out at home with you, or are you looking for someone to go hiking with or take long walks with?
 Are you looking for a companion for an existing dog?
 Are you looking for protection?
 Or do you plan on doing agility with your dog?

 Think about how you would describe yourself.
 Do you consider yourself a strong leader or do you have a softer personality?
-Does your personality match the dogs personality?
+Does your personality match the dog’s personality?
 You don’t want a strong personality dog if you have a soft personality yourself.
 Have you trained a dog before or are willing to learn how to train your dog?

 It is so important to choose a dog that is compatible with you and your family.
 All dogs are not created equal.
 Dogs all have their own unique personalities, some breed specific, and will vary from dog to dog.
-There are some common groups of dogs, such as working dogs or toy dogs than can be generalized, but even two dogs of the same breed can be totally different.
+There are some common groups of dogs, such as working dogs or toy dogs that can be generalized, but even two dogs of the same breed can be totally different.

 And remember, all puppies grow up to be dogs.
 That cute puppy may only be 5 pounds today, but he could become 50-80 or even 100+ pounds when fully grown.

 Size.
 Decide what size of dog fits your lifestyle.
-Do you have the space for a large dog, or do you prefer a dog that you can pick up and carry around with you?
-A larger dog equals more food to buy and higher cost on preventative medications.
+Do you have space for a large dog, or do you prefer a dog that you can pick up and carry around with you?
+A larger dog equals more food to buy and higher cost of preventative medications.
 Small (< 20 lbs); Medium (20-40 lbs); Large (50-90 lbs); Extra Large (90+ lbs)

 Coat.
-This may seem like simply a cosmetic preference, but you need to consider the maintenance your dogs coat will require.
+This may seem like simply a cosmetic preference, but you need to consider the maintenance your dog’s coat will require.
 Short hair dogs may simply need a bath once a month or so.
 But long hair dogs need to be brushed and trimmed regularly.
 Certain coats shed more than others, even though labs have shorter hair, they shed like crazy!
 Trust me, I know this one for a fact 🙂

 Energy Level.
 Choose an energy level that matches your own.
 Low Level: Only needs occasional exercise; Medium Level: needs daily exercise; High Level: Needs daily exercise and a job to perform.